-The [INSERT NAME OF SCHOOL DISTRICT] Board of Education recognizes asthma is a chronic, life-threatening condition.
-Over 4.6 million children in the United State have asthma, including [INSERT STATE #]1 in [STATE].
-Asthma is a leading cause of hospitalization of children and is responsible for 10.5 million missed school days every year.
-Students with an asthma diagnosis prescribed a quick-relief inhaler are strongly encouraged to self-carry and administer their medication, if appropriate.
-Students who are unable to self-carry and self-administer their medication should bring an inhaler to school and follow the alternate procedure outlined by the school nurse, student's parent/guardian and health care provider.
+The [INSERT NAME OF SCHOOL DISTRICT] Board of Education recognizes as thma is a chronic, lifethreatening condition.
+Over 7 million children in the United State have as thma, including [INSERT STATE #] in [STATE].
+As thma is the third leading cause of hospitalization of children and is responsible for 10.5 million missed school days every year.
+Students with a diagnosis of as thma who are prescribed bronchodilator (fast-acting inhaler) are strongly encouraged to self-carry and selfadminister their medication, if appropriate.
+Students who are unable to self-carry and self-administer their medication should bring their inhaler to school and follow the alternate procedure outlined by the school nurse, student's parent/guardian and health care provider.

-Under this policy, the school board shall allow the school health program, in coordination with the school administration, to provide bronchodilators to students experiencing an asthma episode or are experiencing respiratory distress.
+Under this policy, the school board shall allow the school health program, in coordination with the school administration, to provide bronchodilators to students with asthma in the event the student is experiencing an asthma episode and does not have access to their own inhaler.